China To Launch 200-plus Spacecraft In 2023 - UrduPoint

 China To Launch 200-plus Spacecraft In 2023

+The China Aerospace Science and Technology Corporation (CASC) plans to launch more than 200 spacecraft with over 60 space missions in 2023, according to a company report

-BEIJING, Jan.
-18 (UrduPoint / Pakistan Point News - 18th Jan, 2023 ) --:The China Aerospace Science and Technology Corporation (CASC) plans to launch more than 200 spacecraft with over 60 space missions in 2023, according to a company report released Wednesday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2023 ) :The China Aerospace Science and Technology Corporation (CASC) plans to launch more than 200 spacecraft with over 60 space missions in 2023, according to a company report.

-The CASC report unveiled plans for the country's space science and technology activities in 2023.

 The BeiDou-3 Navigation Satellite System will witness the launches of three backup satellites, according to the CASC.
 It added that the construction of a new-generation commercial remote-sensing satellite system will be accelerated this year.

-The corporation also pledged to release information on surplus rocket-carrying capacities and provide launch opportunities to commercial users.
+The corporation also pledged to release information on surplus rocket-carrying capacities and provide launch opportunities to commercial users, China Daily reported.

+In 2023, the CASC will comprehensively push forward the fourth phase of lunar exploration and planetary exploration, and develop the lunar probe Chang'e-7, Mars probe Tianwen-2, as well as stationary orbit-microwave detection satellite.

+The carrier rocket Long March-6C will make its maiden flight in 2023, while the Long March carrier rocket series are expected to exceed 500 launches in aggregate, said the CASC report.